 Creek Crossing

-If it’s spring and early summer I think it is near impossible to stay dry so just get in and embrace the wet!
+If it’s spring and early summer, I think it is nearly impossible to stay dry, so just get in and embrace the wet!
 Take your time and watch where you are stepping.
-Some areas have more current than others so be vigilant to keep steady on your feet.
+Some areas have more current than others, so be vigilant to keep steady on your feet.

 Obstacles

-Some of the trail is overgrown in areas so you will be brushing up along branches and leaves at times.
-My last hike out there was after a rainy night and the branches trailed along my arms getting me wet.
+Some of the trail is overgrown in areas, so you will be brushing up against branches and leaves at times.
+My last hike out there was after a rainy night and the branches trailed along my arms, getting me wet.
 That can be refreshing on a hot day, but for me, it was early morning and a little chilly.
 Good thing I had a lightweight jacket!

 Winter